 NOTE: You cannot get a NC license or register your car until you have valid car insurance.
 This often means getting insurance in the state and bringing proof of insurance with you.

 To get your car registered, you need to bring your license (and another ID), the title, and proof of insurance to the DMV registration place.
-There is one conveniently located inside University Mall on the north side of town.
-They will then tell you to get your car inspected and get the inspection sticker, which you could do all at once if you drop your car off first at the Chapel Hill Tire Company 942-8723 at University Mall (shopping center by Harris Teeter on Elliott Road) or at another inspection station (see options at link below). http://www.triangleautomotive.com/carrch/chinspec.html
+There is one conveniently located at the corner of Elliot Drive and Franklin Street.
+They will then tell you to get your car inspected and get the inspection sticker, which you could do all at once if you drop your car off first at Chapel Hill Tire 942-8723 at University Mall (shopping center by Harris Teeter on Estes Drive) or at another inspection station (see options at the following link): http://www.triangleautomotive.com/carrch/chinspec.html